International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 These plans, policies, and strategies were assessed with regard to 19 key themes addressed within MIPAA’s three pillars and across the UN Decade of Healthy Ageing’s action areas.
 (See Figure 5 and Appendix B for definitions and reasons for inclusion.)

-Of the plans reviewed in this study, nine of 15 (60 percent) explicitly mention MIPAA as being an inspiration for their plan or acknowledge that their plan directly supports the goals and themes laid out in MIPAA, including plans that were developed a decade or more after its release, affirming that MIPAA remains a relevant component of international policy on aging.
-MIPAA is also the most mentioned international policy document across the 15 plans, followed by the United Nations Principles for Older Persons (1991), which is referenced by six plans.3 Chile’s and New Zealand’s plans were the only ones to directly mention the UN Decade of Healthy Ageing, as the majority of the plans analyzed were developed before the Decade launched.
-Of the four plans released after the Decade’s launch in 2020, half mentioned the Decade.
+Of the plans reviewed here, 31 of 50 (62 percent) explicitly mention MIPAA as being an inspiration for their plan or acknowledge that it directly supports the goals and themes laid out in MIPAA, including those that were developed a decade or more after its release, affirming that MIPAA remains a hallmark of international policy on aging.
+MIPAA is also the most mentioned international policy document across the 50 plans, followed by the United Nations Principles for Older Persons (1991), which is referenced by 14 plans (28 percent).3 Barbados, Chile, Eritrea, New Zealand, Panama, and Turkey’s plans were the only ones to directly mention

 As Figure 5 illustrates, the MIPAA and the UN Decade goals broadly relate to promoting social development and protection, ensuring access to quality care, and building enabling environments for older persons.